English Indian Gajar Matar (1 Cup) and Roti (1 Medium (7 Inches))

 Add Protein

-Include a source of protein such as grilled chicken, tofu, or lentils to help stabilize blood sugar levels.
+Include a source of protein with your meal, such as grilled chicken, tofu, or paneer.
+Protein can slow down the absorption of carbohydrates, leading to a more gradual rise in blood sugar levels.

 Incorporate Healthy Fats